Many hear about the stages of grief and loss. That is a myth.

 Pain and suffering begin to replace shock.
 This comes at a time, when everyone has gone back to their lives.
 Overwhelming and excruciating pain sets in.
 You may feel sadness. loss, agitated, restless, guilt and anxiety.
 Some may feel anger, but, anger is not a universal feeling in the grief process.

 In the later stage of the pain and suffering cycle, you may feel that you are alone, no one understands you.
-This is the time when you may have others appear inconsiderate or insensitive and tell you “get over it”, “get on with your life”.
+This is the time when you may have others appear inconsiderate or insensitive.
+They may tell you “get over it”, “get on with your life”.

 When you feel this way, just allow your feelings to be.
 Allow them to flow.
 Do not ignore them.
 Surrendering to your grief will lead you to a healthy resolution.
 Grief is unpredictable and intermittent.
 Be gentle with yourself.